This also applies to cable, chain, and webbing.

 You should confirm that Windows is working on your Mac before you purchase vRigger.
 (We'll certainly refund your money if you are unable to run vRigger on your Mac.)

-Follow the downloading instructions that are displayed immediately after placing your order.
-You'll be prompted to enter your vRigger license key during this process.
+Purchase vRigger and follow the downloading instructions.
+You will be prompted to enter your vRigger license key during this process.
 After entering your license key, you'll be prompted to check for, and to download, the rigging gear.

 If you need additional help with Parallels or Microsoft Windows, please visit Parallels' support page.
 For help with vRigger, please visit the vRigger Learning Center.
 If you need to contact us, be sure to mention that you are using Parallels.